zaceno/hyperawesome/README.md

 * [johnkazer/hyperapp-pug](https://github.com/johnkazer/hyperapp-pug) - A wrapper for Hyperapp which enables you to use Pug templates rather than JSX or hyperscript.
 * [tint](https://github.com/marcodpt/tint) - A browser-based template engine that compiles all template tags into hyperscript functions.
 It works with all frameworks that use hyperscript.
 * [HyperappWebComponent](https://github.com/kofifus/HyperappWebComponent) - Hyperapp support for Web Components
+* [vite-plugin-hyperapp](https://github.com/zaceno/vite-plugin-hyperapp) - Use vite to develop & bundle your Hyperapp-apps, with support for JSX/TSX, HMR, SSR and more

 ## Examples